thekuolab/thekuolab.github.io/publication.md

 			<h1>Publications</h1>
 		</header>

-<p>*Corresponding author, ⁺student/RA authors from the lab
+<p>*Corresponding author, ⁺student/RA author from the lab

 <h3>Preprint / In review / In revision</h3>